-Touching-in operations using hand held guns should only be carried out through properly constructed access points.
+Touching-in operations using handheld guns should only be carried out through properly constructed access points.
 Extraction systems should be installed to ensure the air flow is from behind the operator, across the workpiece and into the extract duct.
 Air flow rates between 0.5 and 1.0 m.s-1 are normally satisfactory (see 2.4.7 (i)).

-- 3.2.6 Interlocks, preventing entry of personnel into the spray enclosure of automatic plant when spraying is in progress, should be installed where practicable.
-Further information on the choice of interlock systems for existing plant can be found in PD 5304 (ref.
-23).
-For new plant which should comply with The Supply of Machinery (Safety) Regulations, guidance on interlocking can be found in BS EN 292, BS EN ISO 14119 and BS EN 60204 (refs.
-45, 46). - 3.2.7 The ventilation system should start up before spraying commences and allowed to run on after spraying is shut down.
+- 3.2.6 Interlocks, preventing entry of personnel into the spray enclosure of automatic plant when spraying is in progress, should be installed where practicable. - 3.2.7 The ventilation system should start up before spraying commences and run on after spraying is shut down.
 Up to 5 minutes would be an appropriate period in each case.